 Maximum Height: Palmer mango tree grows up to 3–5 meters, sometimes more or less depending on pot size and place of its location.

 Blooming Year: In South India it starts from March and in North India it starts from May to June.
 It takes 100–150 days from flower to fruit development.

 Fruiting Time: Edible fruiting will start 2–3 years after purchase.
 Fruiting starts from July to September.

 Growing Tips: Palmer grows best in moist, tropical, and subtropical climates.

 Light Condition: Palmer mango tree needs More than 6 hours of Direct Sunlight.

 Watering Schedule: Water when the topsoil it's about 2–3 inches feels dry to touch.
 Always maintain moisture near the root zone, especially during the blooming season: Stop watering before 1 month of mango harvesting because it reduces the sweetness in mango.

 Soil Type: The soil mix should be well-drained, fertile & rich in organic content.

-Plant Protection: In mango the main problem is Alternate bearing.
-Problems could be controlled by using Paclobutrazol for non-bearing fruit trees during the first fortnight of September will induce flowering and fruit set yield during off years.
+Plant Protection: In mango, the main problem is Alternate bearing.
+Problems could be control by using Paclobutrazol for non-bearing fruit trees during the first fortnight of September will induce flowering and fruit set yield during off years.